Earth man cometh

 Sunday Times 11 May 1980

 NIGEL TUERSLEY is the new generation of property developer.
-Along with architect Tom Hancock, who redesigned Peterborough, and Dr Kit Pedler, the author of Doomwatch, and with the backing of Shirley Williams and John Silkin, Tuersley wants to redevelop the Surrey Docks as 'Earthlife Centre.
+Along with architect Tom Hancock, who redesigned Peterborough, and Dr Kit Pedlar, the author of Doomwatch, and with the backing of Shirley Williams and John Silkin, Tuersley wants to redevelop the Surrey Docks as 'Earthlife Centre.

 Earthlife Centre would be a fairly far-out development by present standards, a clutch of glass pyramids surrounded by a wildlife park, a forest and botanical gardens.
 It would be energy efficient and have a participation science museum, as well as houses, shops, offices, a hotel and even a camping site.